RangerMauve/blog.mauve.moe/posts/decentralized-social-media.md

 Ownership of data is also an important consideration.

 In Activitypub your identity is tied to a particular actor URL on a specific server.
-You can migrate your idtentity and keep your followers but it still ends up being a new identity.
+You can migrate your identity and keep your followers but it still ends up being a new identity.

 AT is similar in that your PDS owns your identity due to having control over your cryptographic keys.
 You can migrate to a new PDS and efficiently copy all your data, but this will lead to a new keypair being created.